 - President - Ryan Oblander

 - Vice President - Vacant

 - Secretary - Vacant

 - Spread awareness of the Sunset Ridge Neighborhood Association so every eligible resident can be a member

 - Work with PBSO to deter crime, organize crime walks

 - To have the lowest crime statistics in the city

 - Increase the number of homeowners and decrease the number of vacant or abandoned properties

 - Reward local business owners by utilizing their services, and encourage spending within the community

-Announcements for block parties, neighborhood clean ups, crime walks, and other events are always posted on the association's calendar and everyone is invited to join in!
+Announcements for block parties, neighborhood clean ups, crime walks, and other events are always posted on the association's calendar and everyone is invited!